KSDaemon/wiola/README.md

  * **config** - Configuration table with possible options:
     * **socketTimeout** - Timeout for underlying socket connection operations.
 Default: 100 ms
+    * **maxPayloadLen** - Maximal length of payload allowed when sending and receiving using underlying socket.
+    Default: 65536 bytes (2^16).
+For raw socket transport please use values, aligned with power of two between 9 and 24.
+2^9, 2^10 ..
+2^24.
     * **redis** - Redis connection configuration table:
         * **host** - Redis server host or Redis unix socket path.
 Default: "unix:/tmp/redis.sock"
         * **port** - Redis server port (in case of use network connection).
 Omit for socket connection